 Because Ms. Howington could not be certain she would be admitted to Duke University, she also applied to two other colleges.
-She described the application process as stressful, with a lot of paperwork and deadlines to meet.
+She described the application process as stressful.
 Ensuring all of the paperwork was complete and on time was the most difficult part of the application process for her.
 Ultimately, she did complete all of the necessary paperwork and was accepted into the college she had always wanted to attend.

 Ms. Howington believes her achievement of strong grades in rigorous courses is part of the reason she was accepted into Duke University.
 In addition to taking honors courses, she took several Advanced Placement (AP) courses and participated in an online coursework program through the North Carolina School of Science and Mathematics.* Ms. Howington also participated in academic enrichment programs such as Summer Ventures in Science and Mathematics.

 Ms. Howington has also been very active in her community.
-She volunteered her setting up charity fundraisers, creating bears for hospitalized children, helping to run a children's cheerleading camp and assisting at a nursing home.
+She volunteered her time setting up charity fundraisers, creating bears for hospitalized children, helping to run a children's cheerleading camp, and assisting at a nursing home.

 While it is important to earn good grades and be a well-rounded student, according to Ms. Howington, the key to being admitted to college is to set yourself apart from other applicants.
 To do this, she explained students must allow their voices to shine through their entire application.

 Ms. Howington also suggests students set goals and to stay determined.
-She cautioned that there are times when all students feel their goals cannot be met.
-She encourages students not to let that stop them.
+She cautioned that there are times when all students feel doubts about their futures.
+She encourages students not to let their doubts stop them.
 She stated, "The future is full of possibilities; you must reach for your goals and do everything you can to achieve them."